 A Care Plan Contributor may choose to receive updates as PlanDefinition resources are changed by using the Subscribe to Plan Definition Updates transaction.

-When the criteria of a subscription request are satisfied, the Care Plan Guidance Service sends the entire Plan Definition resource, using the Provide Plan Definition [PCC-Y5] transaction to the subscribing Care Plan Contributor.
+When the criteria of a subscription request are satisfied, the Care Plan Definition Service sends the entire Plan Definition resource, using the Provide Plan Definition [PCC-Y5] transaction to the subscribing Care Plan Contributor.

 3.Y4.4.1.1 Trigger Events